 6. Use mouthwash

-Many people don’t use mouthwash because they’re just not fully aware of what it’s meant to do.
-Mouthwash isn’t only a way to keep your breath fresh, it’s also another way to protect against the bacteria that live in your mouth, as it cleans the crevices and soft tissues of the mouth that are often neglected when we brush our teeth.
+Many people don’t use mouthwash because they’re not fully aware of what it’s meant to do.
+Mouthwash isn’t only a way to keep your breath fresh, it also protects against the bacteria that live in your mouth, as it cleans the crevices and soft tissues of the mouth which are often neglected when we brush our teeth.

-There is evidence to show that mouthwash containing chlorhexidine, which is an antibacterial ingredient, can help reduce plaque and gingivitis.
-Mouthwashes containing specific essential oils are also effective, according to research.
-Plus, mouthwash can also reduce the amount of acid in our mouths and help remineralise our teeth.
+There’s evidence to show that mouthwash containing chlorhexidine, which is an antibacterial ingredient, can help reduce plaque and gingivitis.
+Mouthwashes containing specific essential oils are also effective.
+Plus, mouthwash can reduce the amount of acid in your mouth and help remineralise teeth.

 Many types of mouthwash also contain fluoride, which can further help protect our teeth from decay and boost oral health – particularly if you live in an area where there isn’t a water fluoridation scheme in place.
-While mouthwash isn’t a substitute for brushing and flossing, it can help complement them.
-If you’re not sure which type of mouthwash to try, you should ask your dentist for advice.
+While mouthwash isn’t a substitute for brushing and flossing, it can complement them.
+If you’re not sure which type of mouthwash to try, seek the advice of your dentist.

 7. Stop smoking

 Aside from causing serious health issues like mouth and lung cancer, smoking can also have a detrimental effect on oral hygiene.
-It can stain your teeth and tongue and cause bad breath, and studies show that smokers are more at risk of infected gums, weakened teeth, and a reduced success rate for dental implant procedures.
+It can stain the teeth and tongue, cause bad breath, and increase the risk of infected gums, weakened teeth, and lower the success rate of dental implant procedures.

-Because smoking harms our immune system, it makes it hard for our bodies to heal tissues, including those in our mouths.
-The NHS cite smoking as a risk factor for gum disease, and experts say that smokers may experience slower healing after a dental procedure.
+Smoking harms our immune system, which makes it difficult for the body to heal tissues – including those in our mouths.
+As a result, the NHS cite smoking as a risk factor for gum disease, and experts say that smokers may experience slower healing after a dental procedure.

 8. Don’t neglect your tongue

-Just like your teeth and gums, your tongue can also harbour bacteria, which can cause bad breath and other oral health problems.
+Just like teeth and gums, your tongue can also harbour bacteria.
+If left unchecked, this bacteria can cause bad breath and other oral health problems.

 • Red, sore, or swollen gums